scalacenter/scala-3-migration-guide/docs/general/compatibility.md

 > Using the intercompatibility between 2.13 and 3 is useful during the transition period of an application.
 >
-> However, it is discouraged to publish a Scala 2.13 library that depends on a Scala 3 or vice-versa.
+> However, it is discouraged to publish a Scala 2.13 library that depends on a Scala 3 library or vice-versa.
-> The reason is to prevent library users from ending up with two conflicting version `x_2.13` and `x_3` of the same x library in their classpath.
+> The reason is to prevent library users from ending up with two conflicting version `foo_2.13` and `foo_3` of the same foo library in their classpath.

 ## Runtime